Terms & Policies

-Airwallex Platform means the proprietary technology and associated products (including but not limited to those found on the Webapp and through an Airwallex API) devised by Airwallex to provide customers with Services including access to the Global Account.
+Airwallex Platform or Platform means the proprietary technology and associated products (including but not limited to those found on the Webapp and through an Airwallex API) devised by Airwallex to provide customers with Services including access to the Wallet and Global Account.

-Airwallex Profile means the electronic information profile that records your business details and that is used to log into and use the Airwallex Platform.
+Airwallex Profile means the electronic information profile that records your customer details and that is used to log into and use the Airwallex Platform.

 API Documentation means the documentation and guidelines applicable to the Airwallex APIs found on our website www.airwallex.com.

-Applicable Law means all laws, legislation, regulations, binding codes of practice, or rules or requirements of any relevant Regulatory Body applicable to the activities undertaken or procured by either party under these terms, including those relating to: (i) money services business; (ii) payment services; (iii) anti-money laundering, know your customer, counter terrorist financing and sanctions requirements; (iv) data protection; (v) consumer protection, and (vi) any code of practice or guidance issued by any Regulatory Body with which reputable financial institutions in Hong Kong are required or accustomed to comply.
+Applicable Law means all laws, legislation, regulations, binding codes of practice, or rules or requirements of any relevant Regulatory Body applicable to the activities undertaken or procured by the Parties under this Agreement, as interpreted by taking into account any code of practice or guidance issued by any Regulatory Body with which reputable financial institutions in Singapore are required or accustomed to comply.